Body piercing is a serious decision. Before you decide what to do, ask other teens who have piercings what they think about the whole process.

 - You have a job or participate in an activity that would make having a piercing risky

-- If a licensed professional piercer feels that it would be a bad idea
+- A licensed professional piercer feels that it would be a bad idea

 If you’re wondering if it’s safe for you to have an oral or body piercing, you should talk to your primary care provider and/or your specialist health care provider (for example, your cardiologist).